fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 This leads to two different kinds of anonymous records:

 * **Kind A** anonymous records that work smoothly across assembly boundaries
-* **Kind B** anonymous records that have corresponding strong .NET metadata
+* **Kind B** anonymous records that have corresponding strong .NET metadata but are nominally tied to a specific assembly

-In this proposal we support both Kind A and B anonymous records.
-We make the default "Kind A", but allow F# developers to easily move to either Kind B or nominal record types if necessary.
+In this proposal we support only Kind B anonymous records.

 ## Design Principle: A Smooth Path to Nominalization